Course Title: Integrated Optics

 Enforced Co-requisites: None

 To successfully complete this course, you should be familiar with fundamental electromagnetic theory and the basic components of optical fibre systems.
 You will benefit from a good mathematical background in algebra, partial differential equations and vector calculus.
+Previous knowledge of computer programming languages such as C/C++, Matlab, or python is also beneficial.

 Integration has revolutionised the electronics industry enabling vastly complex systems to be realised routinely using low-cost manufacturing processes.
 Integrated electronic systems are now becoming so vast and complex that they are no longer limited by the speed of the individual components, but the bottleneck caused by the electronic communications lines between ‘cores’ on a single chip and more particularly between the chip and the outside world.
 Over the past two decades, optical fibre technology has revolutionised communications systems.
 A similar revolution is now occurring at the micro-scale with the technology of integrated optics.